Baby Counter

 Home Birth

 I believe that everyone should read the research for themselves.
-(I would want that in any case, but it sure doesn't hurt that all of the most significant research consistently proves how good midwifery care actually is!)
+I would want that in any case, but it sure doesn't hurt that all of the most significant research consistently proves how good midwifery care actually is!
+There is a reason why at least half of my home birth clients are medical professionals - it seems that the more you know, the better midwives look.

 So what are the Benefits & Safety when we birth at home?